bunnysayzz/POS/README.md

 Clone or download the repository to your local machine.
 Import the project into Eclipse.
 Build the project.
-Run the NewJFrame.java file.\n
+Run the NewJFrame.java file.

 **Usage:**
 Input the item code of the product being sold.
 Input the quantity of the product being sold.
 Repeat steps 1 and 2 for all products being sold.
-When finished inputting products, enter "exit" to calculate the total cost of the transaction.\n
+When finished inputting products, enter "exit" to calculate the total cost of the transaction.

 **Notes:**
 The system reads the product information from a text file (products.txt) in the following format: itemCode,productName,productPrice